CollinSchulz/JustSnapz/README.md

-Study computer science💻
+Computer scientist at DEVK💻

-Just learning Java right now🏝️
+Study computer science🏝

 <!---
 JustSnapz/JustSnapz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.